It looks like you're in . Would you like to see content relevant to your location?

 © Civil Engineering and Development Department, HKSAR

-A key challenge was constructing a vehicular bridge across an active railway line serving over 500,000 passengers daily, while contending with major underground utilities.
+A key challenge of the project was constructing a vehicular bridge across an active railway line serving over 500,000 passengers daily, while contending with major underground utilities.
 Traditional segment erection methods would have required heavy lifting operations within limited night time windows, posing high operational risks.

 The assembled bridge was then rotated horizontally into its final position overnight, enabling the structure to span the railway safely in a single operation.
-Advanced digital tools — including LiDAR systems, AI enabled CCTV and automated deformation monitoring — ensured precision and safety throughout construction and rotation.
+Advanced digital tools — including LiDAR systems, AI-enabled CCTV and automated deformation monitoring — enhanced precision and safety throughout construction and rotation.

-This method shortened the construction programme by approximately 12 months compared with conventional techniques, significantly reduced on-site risks, and minimized disruption to railway operations, enhancing safety for both workers and the public.
+This method shortened the construction program by approximately 12 months compared with conventional techniques, significantly reducing on-site risks, lessening disruption to railway operations, and enhancing safety for both workers and the public.

 Sustainable and collaborative delivery

-Sustainability was central to project execution.
-Precast bridge deck segments were fabricated in Mainland China and installed using launching girders and mobile cranes, reducing on-site concrete works and achieving an estimated 2,100-ton reduction in carbon emissions.
+Sustainability was embedded throughout design and delivery.
+Precast bridge deck segments were fabricated in Chinese Mainland and installed using launching girders and mobile cranes.
+This approach reduced on-site concrete works and achieved an estimated 2,100-ton reduction in carbon emissions.

-As project consultant, AECOM coordinated design, engineering and delivery across multiple disciplines, fostering seamless collaboration among teams from Hong Kong, Mainland China and Singapore.
-This cross-regional partnership enabled efficient delivery and meaningful knowledge exchange.
+We coordinated design, engineering and delivery across multiple disciplines, fostering seamless collaboration among teams from Hong Kong, Chinese Mainland and Singapore.
+This cross-regional partnership led to efficient delivery and meaningful knowledge exchange.

 Awards